-This building is equipped with fire alarm manual pull stations at all building exits.
+This building will be equipped with fire alarm manual pull stations at all building exits.
 These are activated by pulling on the alarm handle.
-Once the manual pull box is activated, an alarm should sound throughout the building and a signal is automatically transmitted to the City of Auburn Emergency 911 Communications Center.
+Once the manual pull box is activated, an alarm should sound throughout the building and a signal will be automatically transmitted to the City of Auburn Emergency 911 Communications Center.